ZhiruiJiang98/RealTimeTransaction/DesignDoc.md

 * amount (VARCHAR): The amount of the transaction
 * currency (VARCHAR): The currency of the transaction
 * entryStatus (VARCHAR) : Debit or Credit
-* createTime (TIMESTAMP): Time the transaction was created
+* createTime (VARCHAR): Time the transaction was created
-* updateTime (TIMESTAMP): Time the transaction was last updated
+* updateTime (VARCHAR): Time the transaction was last updated
 * status (VARCHAR): The status of the transaction (PENDING, APPROVED, DECLINED)

 ### API Design: